New Brunswick Free Public Library Presents:

 Thank you to all who helped with the success of previous years' festivals!

+View a recording of the 2022 festival here.
 View our Flickr album for the 2022 festival here.
 View our Flickr album for the 2022 virtual painting workshop here.

 In 2021, we held a Virtual Holi Festival, which you can watch on YouTube here.